HafssaRaoui/WorkspaceReservation-Angular-/README.md

 6. **Explore other features such as:**

-   ✔️ Canceling your reservation by click on your current position <br/>
+   ✔️ Canceling your reservation by clicking on your current position <br/>
    ✔️ Choose your team members optimal work distribution as a team manager <br/>